CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    ![A screenshot of Connect to data destination](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.036.png)

 1. Once connection is created, Choose destination target dialog opens.
 Make sure the **New table radio button** is selected, since we are creating a new table.
 1. We want to create the table in the Lakehouse we created earlier.
-In the left panel, navigate to **Lakehouse -> <your workspace name>.**
+In the left panel, navigate to Lakehouse-your workspace name.
 1. Select **lh\_FAIAD**
 1. Leave the table name as **Geo**
 1. Select **Next**.